Koh Rong – Paradise or Overrated?

 Is Koh Rong worth all the hype?

 I think best way to answer this question is to tell you about my experiences.
 To tell you my story.
-You may already know from my report on the boat trip from Sihanoukville to Koh Rong that the journey wasn’t that pleasant at all and that I threw up nine times the following day.
+You may already know from my report on the boat trip from Sihanoukville to Koh Rong that the journey wasn’t that pleasant at all.
 However, during my first afternoon I felt alright and a feeling of huge excitement came over me the moment I stepped out of the boat.

 It was extremely hot, just like in Sihanoukville, but at least there was a light breeze of wind.
 I walked along the beach walk on Tui Beach looking for a bungalow, that’s not just where the ferry pier but also most of the guesthouses, restaurants, bars and shops are located.
 “Beach walk” is actually the wrong word for it as it was completely unpaved and the sand was deep making it impossible to walk in normal pace.
 But to the right was that beautiful beach with perfectly clean and turquoise water that made me feel great.